 (4) Form 1024-A application.
-An organization seeking a determination letter from the Service recognizing tax-exempt status under § 501(c)(4) must submit a completed Form 1024-A, along with Form 8718 and the accompanying user fee.
+An organization seeking a determination letter from the Service recognizing tax-exempt status under § 501(c)(4) must electronically submit a completed Form 1024-A and the accompanying user fee at www.pay.gov.
 In the case of an organization that provides credit counseling services and seeks recognition of exemption under § 501(c)(4), see § 501(q).

-Section 501(c)(4) organizations may choose to seek a determination letter recognizing tax-exempt status under § 501(c)(4) by filing Form 1024-A, but are not required to do so except in certain cases (see, for example, § 6033(j)(2) regarding failures to file annual information returns or annual electronic notifications required under § 6033(a) or (i)).
+Section 501(c)(4) organizations may choose to seek a determination letter recognizing taxexempt status under § 501(c)(4) by filing Form 1024-A, but are not required to do so except in certain cases (see, for example, § 6033(j)(2) regarding failures to file annual information returns or annual electronic notifications required under § 6033(a) or (i)).

 Submission of Form 1024-A does not relieve an organization of the requirement to submit Form 8976, Notice of Intent to Operate Under Section 501(c)(4).
+For additional information about the electronic submission process, refer to Form 1024-A and its Instructions.